 How to Recognize a Subterranean Termite

 - Alates (swarmers): Dark-brown to black in color, about ¼ to a ½ inch long with two pairs of wings that are very close to being equal in length.

 - Workers: No wings, about a ¼ inch or less in length and cream, colored.

 - Soldiers: No wings, large mandibles (jaws), termite colony defenders, are creamy-white in color, but their head is often brownish in color.

 They mainly feed on wood.
-You will also find damaged paper, books, insulation, and even swimming pool liners and filtration systems due to termites.
-Also, you can occasionally find them infesting in living trees and shrubs.
+Also, you will find damaged paper, books, insulation, and even swimming pool liners and filtration systems due to termites.
+You can occasionally find them infesting in living trees and shrubs.
 More importantly, they feed on those already dead, which helps with the decay and decomposition.

 Signs of a Termite Infestation